horuslabsio/tba-iframe/README.md

 ## Environment variables

 We use Ark Project for indexing NFT information and Alchemy for blockchain interactions.
 Ensure you have accounts with both platforms and input your API keys in the `.env.local` file.

-## Getting your NFT to show up in the iFrame

-- NFT Route: The contract address and token ID are extracted from the URL parameters `/contractAddress/tokenId`.
-The `fetchNFTData` function in `app/hooks/index.ts` fetches the NFT data, and the Token Bound Account (TBA) associated with the token ID (used as the salt) is returned.

-- TBA Route: The contract address of the TBA is retrieved from the URL parameters `/tokenboundAddress`.
-The getOwnerNFT function in `app/utils/index.ts` retrieves the owner NFT’s contract address and token ID.
-The NFT data is then fetched using the fetchNFTData function, also located in `app/utils/index.ts`.

 ## Learn More